Aerocqt/oneui-lockscreen-font-ext/README.md

   ### 😵 Statement
 - I WON'T make any stuff related to iOS Theme
-- Reason of OPPO Big Clock Sans is available because iOS 26 Release the "Long Clock Style" Before Android (HyperOS) So it is considered as a Android style from me
+- Reason of OPPO Big Clock Sans is available because iOS 26 Release the "Long Clock Style" AFTER Android (HyperOS) So it is considered as a Android style from me

   ### ℹ️ Fonts available now [Credits]